On this page

 Each year, CEF will publish Calls for Proposals.
 Please check each programme's website for current Calls.

 With regard to the CEF Transport programme, your project must be approved by the Dutch Ministry of Infrastructure and Water Management.
-Deadline for submitting your proposal is 7 February 2017.
-You submit your proposal through the Netherlands Enterprise Agency (RVO) (Dutch).
+You submit your proposal through the Netherlands Enterprise Agency (RVO.nl, in Dutch).